“When life gives you people around you, make relationships with them.” -Unknown

 He had a project to finish as he said but that tension was not away on the buffet line.

-He was in discomfort even though he was with his wife and gathering with other people.
+He was in discomfort even though he was with his wife and other people’s gathering.

 This still counts how we have nourished our relationship, it may be with people or with occupation or with other situations in life.

-It’s so interesting to learn about people’s relationships when they are in various moments.
+It’s so interesting to learn about people’s relationships as an observer when they are in various moments.

-I see people show so many different behaviors when sudden discomfort bombards them.
+We see people’s different behaviors when sudden discomfort bombards them.

-When people encounter unexpected rain, what do they do?
+When people encounter unexpected rain in the street, what do they do?

-Many will run with their hands over their heads.
+Many will run with their hands over their heads to avoid wet.

 Very few will smile and enjoy the wet clothes.

-Some will smile and take deep breaths and walk.
+Some will smile and take deep breaths and continue their normal walk.

-People’s reactions to surprises show their character and their preparation for controlling discomforts.
+People’s reactions to any surprises show their understanding and their preparation for controlling any incoming discomforts.

-Our relationship with comfort, with discomfort, and with people around us fall in the same bucket.
+Our relationship with comfort, with discomfort, and with surrounding people make us who we are.

-I think the understanding of a relationship in life is like existing on a balance beam.
+I think the understanding of a relationship in life is like floating on a swimming pool.

 Our relationships grow in the same way as our life builds up from a child to adult stage in our lives.

-As a child, there is no fear, no sense for the danger of falling.
+As a child, there is no fear, no sense for the danger of drowning.

-The beam feels so wide and stable, and natural flow allows for creative steps and fast learning and adaptation.
+The water feels amazing and fluid, and natural flow allows for creative steps and fast learning and adaptation.

-Children can run around doing somersaults and flips, always experimenting themselves with a desire for innovation and new challenges.
+Children can swim very soon, always experimenting themselves with a desire for innovation and new challenges.

-If they happen to fall off-no problem, they just get back on.
+If they happen to fail in any case-no problem, they just get back on with no hesitation.

-But then, as we get older, we become more aware of the risk of accidents and injury.
+But then, as we get older, we become more aware of the risk of drowning and injury.

-Sudden plunging off would be humiliating for adults but not for children.
+Sudden efforts would be humiliating for adults but not for children.

 I became totally egoistic.

-Do you know why older people don’t learn from young people?
+Do you know why older people hesitate to learn from young people?

 Because of ego.

-As a consequence, our growing relationship ended immaturely.
+As a result, my growing relationship with Kara ended immaturely.

-My beam was very narrow, so I couldn’t stay up there.
+My inner pool wasn’t fluid, so I couldn’t stay up on water longer.

 I didn’t take any test and action for that relationship to grow, I simply ignored it.